 Vice-Chancellor's Student Support Fund

-If you are a high performing student representing the University or New Zealand, you can apply to receive financial assistance through the Vice-Chancellor’s Student Support Fund.
+High performing students representing the University or New Zealand can apply for financial assistance through the Vice-Chancellor’s Student Support Fund.

 About the support fund

 The University of Auckland aims to create an environment where academic excellence can be combined with personal development and achievement.
 The Vice Chancellor’s Student Support Fund encourages these opportunities by offering financial assistance to those who are achieving at the highest levels, in areas including (but not limited to) art, dance, debating, music, robotics and theatrics.

 - You must be enrolled at the University of Auckland at the time of the event for which you are requesting funding, and be in good academic standing.